AnonymousMediatekTeam/android_kernel_aio_otfp/README.md

 <h2> What works :</h2>
 	Everything.
 <h2>Special thanks: </h2>
-	Danielhk for correcting the tfa :)
+	Danielhk for correcting the tfa and the alsps :)